dannycabrera/Get-iOS-Model/README.md

 Get the iOS model using the hw.machine string
 *******
 Will keep this updated as new devices are available.

+Updated on 1/8/2014 to include iPad Mini Retina and iPad Air.
 *******

 Sample